codebyshennan/tamkeen-data/docs/1-frontend/react/styling-libraries.md

 import 'bootstrap/dist/css/bootstrap.min.css';
 ```

-This line imports the CSS for bootstrap into your application, any child components of this file will be able to access and utilise React-Bootstrap styling, pre-made components, utilities and alignment system.&#x20;
+This line imports the CSS for bootstrap into your application, any child components of this file will be able to access and utilise React-Bootstrap styling, pre-made components, utilities and alignment system.

 Now that Bootstrap has been implemented in your application it might be a good idea to look at some of the pre-styled components you can implement, look at some examples and usage <a href="https://react-bootstrap.github.io/docs/components/accordion" target="_blank">here</a>.

 To showcase implementing React Bootstrap into a React Application we will implement some new styled buttons on our previously edited boilerplate code from our previous section.

-### React Bootstrap Component&#x20;
+### React Bootstrap Component

 We will import Button from react-bootstrap such that we get pre-styled buttons without much effort.
 Alter the App.js file to reflect code below: